 Then came Dan DeCarlo, born Daniel Salvatore DeCarlo in New Rochelle, New York in December 13, 1919.
-Dan

-principle canceled it after three strips.
+hit that the principle canceled it after three strips.

 After school, Dan made plans to attend art school (Art Students League in Manhattan) at night and, to pay the bills,